 4) Now that your microscope can transmit the magnified image from your frosted tape onto your screen, set your lens to infinity and make adjustments until the desired sharpness is achieved.

 This is pretty much all there is to it.
 You can now assemble your camera back and shoot it confidently, knowing that your infinity focus is on point.
 Do ensure that your close focus has not drifted after adjusting the infinity — this may happen with certain cameras/lenses.

 To get the above split-image focus demo, I used a single roll of Ilford Delta 100 film and documented each test exposure before making adjustments to the camera, totalling about ten.

 I then rolled the film back, careful to leave the leader exposed, calibrated the lens, and made eleven exposures in complete darkness at 𝒇16, 1/500th of a second to avoid double-exposures.
 The next ten frames were exposed from the exact same location.
 A trip to the lab, precision scanning session with PrimeFilm XAs, some Photoshop magic, and that’s that.

 There you have it, yet another way modern technology makes things previously inaccessible in the past easy to do in 2021.

-❤ By the way: If you’re about to buy your digital microscope or any camera maintenance tools, please consider using this link to Adorama so that this website may get a small percentage of that sale — at no extra charge for you — thanks!
+❤ By the way: Please consider making your digital microscope (and other tools) purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!